 Between August and October, many new Cub Scouts vanish like so much Halloween candy.
 As the days grow shorter, Cub Scout leaders everywhere look around and wonder what happened to all those eager, energetic boys who signed up at school night.

 Well, maybe not everywhere.
 Units like Pack 160 in Burton, Mich., know how to both recruit and retain members.
 The secret, says Cubmaster Julie Rencsak, is to get families to camp as quickly as possible.

-“We go do a boy-talk in a school and get these boys all excited about camping and being outdoors and BB guns and archery,” she says.
+“We go do a boy-talk in a school and get these boys all excited about camping and being outdoors,” she says.
 “In too many packs, the opportunity to do that doesn’t arrive until next summer.”

 In Pack 160, the opportunity to enjoy the outdoors arrives at a family campout in mid-September.
 Held at a camp just half an hour from town, the campout is designed to be newbie friendly.
 The cost is low, the food is provided, and the flier tells parents everything they need to know about the weekend.
 Families can sign up at the last minute or just come out for the activities on Saturday if they aren’t quite ready to sleep on the ground.

 The outing lets the pack deliver on some of its school-night promises.
 But, perhaps more important, it lets Rencsak go to work on the new parents, who will ultimately decide whether their sons remain in Scouting.
 “If you don’t have a commitment from the parents, the boys aren’t going to get [to Scouts],” she says.
 “You get the parent in the door, and the boys come along.”

 As soon as they arrive at camp, leaders assign new and old parents to one of three work groups: cooking, clean-up, and program.
 This system ensures that needed work gets done and that new parents get to chat with their more seasoned counterparts during downtime.
 “You’re chatting with your group,” Rencsak says.
 “It gives you an instant opportunity to bond with people and find out some information.”